vanesascode/landing-page-javascript-modals-forms-vercel/README.md

 # Landing page using Javascript (4geeks acadamey activity)

-This is a simple landing page selling an invented CSS framework.
+- This is a simple landing page selling an invented CSS framework.
 Ironically, the website is just made with plain CSS.
+However, it is made as responsive as possible using the `media queries`.

-Javascript is used to make modals appear when clicking certain buttons.
-In fact, when sending your email in the form input (which is sent to FormSubmit.co, an endpoint for Html forms), you have a modal too.
-Finally, the website is deployed using Vercel.
+- Javascript is used to make modals appear when clicking certain buttons or sending forms.
+For example, when sending your email in the intro tagline input or the one at the end of the web (which is sent to `FormSubmit.co`, that is an endpoint for Html forms), you have a modal thanking you.
+Or when you click on 'Contact us' it opens a contact form modal and when submiting it it opens another modal.

+- Finally, the website is deployed using Vercel.

-Visit the page here: https://business-landing-page-vanesascode.vercel.app
+### Visit the website here: https://business-landing-page-vanesascode.vercel.app

 ## Setup